codeplaysoftware/standards-proposals/graphs/index.md

 graph to resume after it has been stopped by an application.

 The ability for a user to effectively clone a graph is also possible with a separate finalize entry-point.
-A recordable graph can be reused to create multiple executable graphs by the user repeatedly calling `finalize()`.
+A modifiable graph can be reused to create multiple executable graphs by the user repeatedly calling `finalize()`.

 ## Issues